 Ottoman Storage Bench

-And it looks like their beautiful feline loves the privacy too.
-She even has a hiding place just outside the litter box but still inside the ottoman.
+And it looks like this RV owner’s beautiful feline loves the privacy too.
+She even has a hiding place just outside the litter box, but still inside the ottoman.

 In the Shower

 Keeping your cat litter box in the shower may not be an option for all RVs.
 Some motorhomes or campers have corner showers with curved glass panels and automatic door closure.